dearlordylord/branching/POST.md

 ![arrows](./techtalk/ifelse-vs-arrow.png)

 Here, I'll hopefully present a way of deeper thinking about code branching.
-I'll show how to improve type safety and composability of branching in TypeScript.
+I'll show how to improve type safety and composability of branching in Typescript.

 ## Why branch?